 Of course, the celebrations and commemorations aren't just limited to festivals and the parade on the last weekend in June.
 All month long, there are Pride-related concerts, readings, films, plays and much, much more all around the Chicago area.
 You can literally mark Pride every day of of the month at one event or another.

-So get out this June and take in some of the events and festivities before the day of the Pride Parade.
+So get out this June and take in some of the events and festivities leading up to Chicago's annual Pride Parade.
 After all, as one of the defiant transgenders who stood up to police in the Stonewall Inn that first night, the late Sylvia Rivera, said, "I'm not missing a minute of this.
 It's the revolution."

 Today, it still is.